www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

 # Service Tasks
 * [ ] Check warnings and errors in the browser.
 # Tasks
-* [ ] Make rendering of TODOs prettier.
-* [ ] Errors are present at the client side Javascript code.
-See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .
 * [ ] The meta menu bar does not feel like the start of a new distinct part of the website in mobile view.
 * [ ] Buttons should be less bold than titles.
 * [ ] The parent pages are not correct.
 See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .